ICP-Y2/workshop-week-2/README.md

 ## **Online Circuit Simulation**

+For this workshop, you will be working with 5 simulation and make some observations in the simulation.
+So, your task is to provide answers to `What are the observations you have made in the simulation?` and `What is your conclusion from the observations made in the simulation?`

 ``Go to the Tinkercad Web App (https://www.tinkercad.com/), login and simulate the circuit as given requirements.``

-### **1. Simulation 1: Simulating Series Battery Combination**
+### Simulation 1: Simulating Series Battery Combination

-**1.1.
-Simulation**

-Refer to the given circuit diagrams and mentioned steps to simulate an electric circuit with a serial combination of batteries.
+Refer to the given `circuit diagrams` and mentioned steps to simulate an electric circuit with a serial combination of batteries.

 <img width="362" height="190" alt="image" src="https://github.com/user-attachments/assets/413c199b-6001-428a-8e6d-302e0a8a8b82" />